evhub/coconut/DOCS.md

 - trailing whitespace at end of lines,
 - semicolons at end of lines,
 - use of the Python-style `lambda` statement,
+- inheriting from `object` in classes (Coconut does this automatically),
-- use of `u` to denote Unicode strings, and
+- use of `u` to denote Unicode strings (all Coconut strings are Unicode strings), and
 - use of backslash continuations (use [parenthetical continuation](#enhanced-parenthetical-continuation) instead).

 It is recommended that you use the `--strict` (or `-s`) flag if you are starting a new Coconut project, as it will help you write cleaner code.